verajosemanuel/words2numbers/README.md

-# words2numbers
+# words2numbers is Deprecated.

-## Deprecated.

-## Functionality from this project is now on ESmisc packlage.
+## Functionality from this project is now on ESmisc package.

 ## Try ESmisc instead.